-Let’s cut right to the core: high-intensity interval training (HIIT) has been fartlekking around for well over a century.
+Let’s cut right to the core: high-intensity interval training (HIIT) has been fartlekking (opens in new tab) around for well over a century (opens in new tab).
 But what is HIIT, exactly?
 This buzzworthy acronym refers to short bursts of pulse-pounding exercise alternated between low-intensity recovery periods.
-The staggered work-to-rest ratios (1:1 or 1:2) let you pack rapid-fire muscle movements into tiny temporal timeframes, kicking your metabolism into high gear — and torching through those extra calories in the process.
+The staggered work-to-rest ratios (1:1 or 1:2) let you pack rapid-fire muscle movements into tiny temporal timeframes, kicking your metabolism into high gear — one of the reasons it's one of the 5 cardio exercises that burn more calories than running.

 Warm-up (5 minutes)